 Through a partnership with Catholic Charities Senior & Caregiver Support Services, HIICAP provides free, accurate and objective information, counseling, assistance and advocacy on Medicare, private health insurance, and related health coverage plans.
 HIICAP helps people with Medicare, their representatives, or persons soon to be eligible for Medicare.

 A comprehensive assessment process is available to seniors and persons in need of long-term care services.
 These services and activities are designed to support older adults who are isolated because of physical and/or cognitive limitations and require an assessment for care.
-The assessment determines home care needs such as homemaking services, personal care, personal emergency response systems (PERS), referrals to day supports, shopping assistance, and/or consumer directed care.
+The assessment determines home care needs such as homemaking services, personal care, personal emergency response systems (PERS), referrals to day supports, shopping assistance, and/or the consumer directed personal care assistance program (CDPAP).
+CDPAP is a program for EISEP and Medicaid recipients who meet eligibility criteria that provides in-home personal care.
+CDPAP allows the consumer to recruit, hire, train, supervise and terminate the personal care aide.
+Organizations known as “Fiscal Intermediaries” provide program and payroll administration.
 Home care services and supports are offered through the department’s EISEP (Expanded In-home Services for the Elderly) Program for seniors over age 60 and who are not on Medicaid, as well as Medicaid long-term care consumers in need of homemaker services and other specialized Medicaid services.

 Information & Assistance & Referral – New York Connects – Schenectady County

 Information, assistance and referral is offered through a program called, New York Connects.
 New York Connects- Schenectady County serves as a comprehensive resource for all long term services and supports.
-This is a statewide system enabling consumers or caregivers to access such services and supports through a local phone number (518.382.8481), a toll free number (1-800-342-9871 and a website: https://www.nyconnects.ny.gov/home.
+This is a statewide system enabling consumers or caregivers to access such services and supports through a local phone number (518) 382-8481, a toll free number 1-800-342-9871 and a the New York Connects website.
 New York Connects is the entry point for information, assistance and referrals to help consumers access services, provide referrals, and answer questions on senior and long-term care topics.